 Cleaning burner caps, ports, and igniter electrodes is safe homeowner work.
 Stop at anything involving sealed gas lines, igniter modules, gas valves, or the 240V oven element.
 A small gas leak or a miswired element is a real fire and carbon-monoxide hazard, and Wolf OEM parts are specific enough that guessing gets expensive.

+If the basic checks above didn’t fix it, it’s time to call.
 We service Wolf across the Tri-Valley and the listed cities.
-The diagnostic is $75 and credited to the repair, with a written quote before any parts get ordered.
+Diagnostic is $75 and credited to the repair, with a written quote before any parts get ordered.
 See the full Wolf repair page for product lines we cover, or read more on cooking appliance repair.
+You can also cross-check burner and oven specs on Wolf’s official range pages.

 Talk to a Wolf tech